 3 hours

-A trail through the jungle near Haiku that leads to several waterfalls.
-Be careful — the trail isn’t marked and the Lonely Planet guidebook gives dubious instructions on how to reach them.
-After crossing the river, go left.
-The path to the right is well-trodden but leads nowhere — it would just take you back and you’d have to crawl under bamboo.
-Before long you’ll reach the first waterfalls.
-From there, continue right along the river until you reach the second set of waterfalls, where you can swim.
-The trail then continues to the left, where there’s a rope you need to hold onto as you scramble up.
-You’ll reach waterfalls where you can play Tarzan and jump into the water by swinging on a rope.
-The guidebook said you have to swim across the water, but you can actually walk around it and continue up a ladder to beautiful, crystal-clear pools.
+A walk through the jungle near Haiku that leads you to several waterfalls.
+Be careful — the trail isn’t marked and the Lonely Planet guide gives dubious directions on how to reach them.
+Once you cross the river, turn left; the path to the right is more worn but leads nowhere, just looping you back and forcing you to crawl under bamboo.
+Before long you’ll reach the first waterfalls, from where you continue right along the river until you reach the second falls, where you can take a dip.
+The trail then continues left, where there’s a rope you have to hold onto as you scramble up.
+You’ll reach waterfalls where you can play Tarzan and swing off the rope into the water.
+The guide said you had to swim across, but you can go around it and carry on up a ladder, where there are gorgeous crystal-clear pools.

-Don’t bring too much with you — you’ll need both hands, and the best shoes for this hike are water shoes.
+Don’t bring too much with you — you’ll need both hands, and the best footwear for this hike is water shoes.

 Pi’ilani Trail